 In this post, we share 4 quick little tips for DIY landscaping while re-visiting a Father’s Day several years ago when our little family spent an entire day at The Hole-y Colonial Flip giving it a facelift to prep for listing.

 Here are 4 little tips when tackling a DIY landscaping project:

-2. Take the time to space your plants appropriately before you pick up your shovel to start digging or else….. you may be sad and also much more tired.
-Staggering your plants a bit help to give the illusion that there are more plants than there are.
+Take the time to space your plants appropriately before picking up the shovel.
+It’s a rule of thumb while decorating interiors to choose items in odd numbers: groups of 3’s or 5’s look the best.
+The same applies to your plants. *TIP*: Staggering your plants a bit help to give the illusion that there are more plants than there are.

 As you start digging the holes, be sure to dig them deeper and wider than you think, then before placing the plant in the ground backfill with fresh, nutrient rich soil and loosen the roots.
 This will help give the plants their best chance of survival and long-term health.